buckshotbrett/ProxyVenom/README.md

 <img width="1190" height="571" alt="chost" src="https://github.com/user-attachments/assets/b35815e0-2934-4185-8c1f-726fc79d9017" />

 For this example, I will still target a localhost MySQL service on the victim machine.
-I will specify the IP and port of the client's proxy listener to be 10.10.14.12:4321.
-Finally, I will leave my localhost listener as the default TCP port 3128.
+I will specify the IP and port of the client's proxy listener to be 10.10.14.12:4321 and I will leave my localhost listener as the default TCP port 3128.
 I will once again use Perl as the proxy scripting language.

 `python3 ProxyVenom/proxyvenom.py reverse --chost 10.10.14.12 --rhost 127.0.0.1 --rport 3306 pl -h`